markhowellsmead/mhm-flickrsettings/trunk/README.md

 3. Add your Flickr user data using the fields available under Settings » Media.

 == Changelog ==

+= 1.3.0 =
+* Add code which allows the plugin to be translated.

 = 1.2.0 =
 * Change functionality to store all settings from this plugin in a single `wp_option` entry in the database.